Slit-strip Ising boundary conformal field theory 1: Discrete and continuous function spaces: Discrete function spaces and decompositions

 \subsubsection{Boundary conditions and equation on frequencies}

-By the above calculation, the discrete Fourier modes of any frequency~$\omega \in \bR$ and its opposite can be combined to satisfy the equation~$(\propag f)(x') = \deigvalsym \, f(x')$ for $x'$ not next to the boundaries, provided that~$\omega$ and~$\deigvalsym$ are related by~\eqref{eq: dispersion relation}.
-However, such functions can only satisfy the equation~$(\propag f)(x') = \deigvalsym \, f(x')$ next to the boundaries for particularly chosen frequencies.
+By the above calculation, the discrete Fourier modes of any frequency~$\omega \in \bR$ and its opposite can be combined to satisfy the equation~$(\propag f)(x') = \deigvalsym \, f(x')$ for $x'$ not adjacent to the boundaries, provided that~$\omega$ and~$\deigvalsym$ are related by~\eqref{eq: dispersion relation}.
+However, such functions can satisfy the equation~$(\propag f)(x') = \deigvalsym \, f(x')$ near the boundaries only if the frequency is chosen judiciously.
 It is sufficient for us to prove that under a certain hypothesis on the frequency~$\omega$, an eigenfunction exists; simple counting afterwards will show that all eigenfunctions are thus found. \begin{lem} Suppose that $\omega \in \bR $ is a solution to

 and let $\deigvalsym$ be a solution to~\eqref{eq: dispersion relation}.
 Then there exists non-zero $f \in \dfunctionsp$ such that $\propag f = \deigvalsym \, f$. \end{lem} \begin{proof} Let us denote by